Agnes Weinrich: Studio in Provincetown

 On her return from Europe in 1914, Weinrich continued to study art.
-She and Helen split the year and Provincetown and Manhattan.
+She and Helen split the year between Provincetown and Manhattan.
 In Provincetown, she became a member of the Provincetown Printers art colony and attended classes at Charles Hawthorne's Cape Cod School of Art.
 In New York, she studied at the Art Students League.
 In 1914, Hawthorne and other artists established the Provincetown Art Association and held the first of many juried exhibitions the following year.
 Weinrich contributed nine pictures to this show, all of them said to be representational and somewhat conservative in style.
 In 1916, she showed what one reviewer called "an interesting collection of etchings" at a Provincetown Art Association exhibition.
 When she showed paintings at the MacDowell Club in 1917, an art critic for the Brooklyn Daily Eagle said they showed a "strong note of impressionism".

 Knaths credits two Burlington women for his success.
 One of these is his wife, the former Helen Weinrich, and her sister, Agnes Weinrich, who died six years ago.
 When the Knaths visited Burlington a year ago he told how he decided to follow the new contemporary style after watching Agnes Weinrich work in the abstract manner of painting. this was his first introduction to modern art. -- "Knaths' Show Opens Today", by George Shane Des Moines Register, May 19, 1955, p.
 7.

 In 1916, Weinrich joined a group of printmakers that had begun using the white-line technique pioneered by Provincetown artist B.J.O.
 Nordfeldt.
 At this time, she and the others in the group, including Blanche Lazzell, Ethel Mars, Ada Gilmore, and Edna Boies Hopkins, exchanged ideas and solved problems together.
 In August the following year, she showed two white-line prints at the annual exhibition of the Provincetown Art Association.
-A critic for the New York Times said the two prints had an "accomplished design" with "the look of woodblock printing, but with more variety of color and tone than usually is given by the block."
+A critic for The New York Times said the two prints had an "accomplished design" with "the look of woodblock printing, but with more variety of color and tone than usually is given by the block."
 In 1919, a magazine called The Touchstone reproduced an untitled Weinrich etching that showed parts of two houses amid trees and behind a fence.